GiovanniMarchetto/advanced_programming_exam_2020/README.md

 ## Short report
 ### What we did
+We used the 'Pair Programming' technique: one at a time was coding and the others were checking.
+All together discussed about design choices.
 We started creating the header files and deciding the structure of the project.
 We thought a lot about best choices for the project.
 ### What we understood
+We understood:
-We understood how to create and use *Makefile*.
+- how to create and use *Makefile*;
+- how objects are stored in memory (when in the heap, when in the stack).
 ### Benchmarked